youssefmoghazy/youssefmoghazy/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-I'm a computer and systems student who is passionate about Embedded Software.
+I'm a computer and systems student who is passionate about Software Engineering.

 - 🎓 &nbsp; I’m currently a student at Al Zagazig Unversity.
-- 🌱 &nbsp; Learning more about Microcontrollers , Embedded Sofware and AUTOSAR.
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/youssef-moghazy) [Gmail](https://www.youssefMoghazy55@gmail.com)

 <h3>  &nbsp;🛠️ Languages and Tools:</h3>